mckayERP/FTU_Maintenance_Documentation/component-tracking.md

 To make it easier to manage a large number of components, a Component Life Cycle Model can be used to define the life cycle.
 When individual components are created, the model values are copied to the component, saving time in manual entry and ensuring that the life units and measures are accurate.

-The component life an vary significantly from product to product.
+The Component Life Cycle Model can vary significantly from product to product.
 Certain products have a life measured in time, others in use and some have an unlimited life.
-The Life Cycle model allows the life usage source to be specified as follows:
+When assessing the Life Used of a component, a source of data is required.
+The Life Cycle Model allows the life usage source to be specified as follows:

 * Aircraft - the component life is tied to an aircraft and the component must be identified on the Aircraft tab of the Fleet Management window.
 The life of the component will match the airframe time of the aircraft.
 Only the top level component that represents the aircraft should use this Life Usage Source.
 * Count of Installations - used for components where the life is measured by the number of times the component is installed and removed.
 In some cases, such as self-locking nuts, the item can be used once and should be scrapped once uninstalled.
 * Inherit from Parent - here the sub component will measure its life in the same way as its parent component.
 In this case, if the parent component life measure is increased by a unit, the sub-componet life will also be increased by a unit.
 This is useful, for example, in aircraft parts that measure life in airframe hours.
-The top level component would have a life of Aircraft and all sub-components that have the Life Usage Source set to Inherit from Parent would be increased as the Aircraft component life was increased.
+The top level component would have a life usage source of Aircraft and all sub-components that have the Life Usage Source set to Inherit from Parent would be increased as the Aircraft airframe time was increased.
 * Not Tracked - here the component life usage is not measured.
 This is relevant where the life is measured by date/age and not usage.
 * Use a Query - a specialized choice that allows the user to construct a query that will return the current life usage of a component based on data in the database.
-The query can be configured to run periodically.
+The server can be configured to run the query periodically.

 To create a model, open the Component Life Cycle Model window and create a record for Aircraft that have an unlimited life.
 Apply the model to the Aircraft product group so it will be used by all components from all products of that group.